-- Rescheduling patients and not scheduling new patients that feel unwell with fever/cough/fatigue/shortness of breath, recent history of travel internationally to restricted countries, recent travel to high risk states within the US, live with a family member that has traveled internationally to restricted countries or high risk states, or exposed to someone with COVID-19.
+- Rescheduling patients and not scheduling new patients that feel unwell with fever/cough/fatigue/shortness of breath, recent history of travel internationally to restricted countries, live with a family member that has traveled internationally to restricted countries or high risk states, or exposed to someone with COVID-19.

 - Suspending the cancellation fee

 - Only patients with appointments will be allowed in the office.

 - Patients that are minors or patients that require assistance may have only one responsible party attend the visit with the patient.